Rapha149/CommandblockFinder/README.md

 ### Usage
 Just download the jar file into the world folder.
 Then open a terminal in the world folder; in Windows this can be done very easy by clicking on the path and typing `cmd` into it.
 After that write the command `java -jar CommandblockFinder.jar` into the console.
 You can select the language of the program with an argument, for example: `java -jar CommandblockFinder.jar en`.
 Available languages are German (de, ger, german) and English (en, english).
 After entering the command, the program guides you through the rest of the process.
 ### Output format
 When Commmand Blocks are found, they are stored in a file.
-The format is: 'World / X Y Z: Command'.
+The format is: `World / X Y Z: Command`.
 Different command blocks are separated by a line of free space.
 ### Important
 Do not use this program while the world is open in Minecraft.
 When saving the world in Minecraft, changes applied by this program will not be saved.